Asymptotic structure. V. The coarse Menger conjecture in bounded path-width

 \section{Abstract}

 Menger's theorem tells us that if $S,T$ are sets of vertices in a graph $G$, then (for $k\ge0$) either there are $k+1$ vertex-disjoint paths between $S$ and $T$, or there is a set of $k$ vertices separating $S$ and $T$.
 But what if we want the paths to be far apart, say at distance at least $c$?
 One might hope that we can find either $k+1$ paths pairwise far apart, or $k$ sets of bounded radius that separate $S$ and $T$, where the bound on the radius is some $\ell$ that depends only on $k,c$ (the ``coarse Menger conjecture'').
-We showed in an earlier paper that this is false for all $k\ge 2$ and $c\ge3$.
-To do so we gave a sequence of finite graphs, counterexamples for larger and larger values of $\ell$ with $k=2$, $c=3$.
-Our counterexamples contained subdivisions of uniform binary trees with arbitrarily large depth as subgraphs, and so had unbounded path-width.
+The last three authors showed in an earlier paper that this is false for all $k\ge 2$ and $c\ge3$, by constructing a sequence of finite graphs giving counterexamples for larger and larger values of $\ell$ with $k=2$ and $c=3$.
+These counterexamples contained subdivisions of uniform binary trees with arbitrarily large depth as subgraphs, and so had unbounded path-width.

-Here we show that, if $H$ is a graph that can be drawn in the plane such that each region shares a vertex with the infinite region, then the coarse Menger conjecture is true for all graphs that contain no subdivision of $T$ as a subgraph, that is, it is true for graphs with bounded path-width (by taking $H$ to be a sufficiently large tree), and it is true for series-parallel graphs (by taking $H=K_4$).
+Here we show that, if $H$ is a graph that can be drawn in the plane such that each region shares a vertex with the infinite region, then the coarse Menger conjecture is true for all graphs not containing $H$ as a minor.
+Consequently, the conjecture is true for all graphs with bounded path-width (by taking $H$ to be a sufficiently large tree), and it is true for series-parallel graphs (by taking $H=K_4$).
 The first is somewhat surprising, since the conjecture is false for bounded tree-width.